thecodeteam/puppet-unity/README.md

 ```

 ### Installation
-Before proceeding, Ensure you have installed the reqiured `Ruby` and `Puppet`.
+Before proceeding, Ensure you have installed the required `Ruby` and `Puppet`.
 1. Install `rubypython` via gem
 ```bash
 gem install rubypython